mangalam-research/wed/doc/tech_notes.rst

 * The paste event has no wed-global-* event associated with it.

-Wed also uses the custom events ``wed-click`` and ``wed-unclick`` to inform element labels that they should changed their status to clicked or unclicked.
+Wed also uses the custom events ``wed-click`` and ``wed-unclick`` to inform element labels that they should change their status to clicked or unclicked.
 These events are used (``wed-click`` specifically) so that if the status must change due to an event not caused by a mouse operation, then wed won't cause a mouse event to happen.
 A ``click``